young-sudo/fundus-vae/README.md

-# Glaucoma Detector using VAE
+# Glaucoma Detector with VAE

 *by Younginn Park*